OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ## General Remarks

-- This handout will guide you through an introductory tutorial for the OpenMS/TOPP software package [^1].
+- This handout will guide you through an introductory tutorial for the OpenMS/TOPP software package[^1].

-- OpenMS [^2, ^3] is a versatile open-source library for mass spectrometry data analysis.
+- OpenMS[^2][^3] is a versatile open-source library for mass spectrometry data analysis.
 Based on this library, we offer a collection of command-line tools ready to be used by end users.
 These so-called TOPP tools (short for ”The OpenMS Pipeline”) [^4] can be understood as small building blocks of arbitrarily complex data analysis workflows.

-- In order to facilitate workflow construction, OpenMS was integrated into KNIME [^5], the Konstanz Information Miner, an open-source integration platform providing a powerful and flexible workflow system combined with advanced data analytics, visualization, and report capabilities.
-Raw MS data as well as the results of data processing using TOPP can be visualized using TOPPView [^6].
+- In order to facilitate workflow construction, OpenMS was integrated into KNIME[^5], the Konstanz Information Miner, an open-source integration platform providing a powerful and flexible workflow system combined with advanced data analytics, visualization, and report capabilities.
+Raw MS data as well as the results of data processing using TOPP can be visualized using TOPPView[^6].

 - This tutorial was designed for use in a hands-on tutorial session but can also be worked through at home using the online resources.
 You will become familiar with some of the basic functionalities of OpenMS/TOPP, TOPPView, as well as KNIME and learn how to use a selection of TOPP tools used in the tutorial workflows.